dysinger/kh6e.org/content/learn/class.md

-# Tad's Introduction to New Hams Class
+# Introduction to Amateur Radio Class

-A few weeks after the tests are given, Tad gives a class for new hams.
-_(We should put a few more words here on what's covered and why new hams want to go)_
+The Kauai Amateur Radio Club holds a free Introductory to Amateur Radio training for newly licensed amateur radio operators several weeks after each FCC license exam.
+The training covers the proper use of amateur radio, what the equipment cost, where to purchase it, frequencies, etiquette and safety.
+Reservations are required to insure adequate materials are available.
+Please contact Tad Miura at ZSSQ@Hotmail.Com for information about the class.